Blek

-Blek is a 2013 puzzle video game for iOS and Android by Kunabi Brother, a team of brothers Denis and Davor Mikan.
+Blek is a 2013 puzzle video game for iOS and Android by kunabi brother, a team of brothers Denis and Davor Mikan.
 The player draws a snakelike black line that recurs in pattern and velocity across the screen to remove colored dots and avoid black dots.
 It is minimalist in design, features excerpts of Erin Gee, and takes inspiration from Golan Levin, the Bauhaus, and Japanese calligraphy.
 The brothers designed the game as a touchscreen adaptation of the Snake concept and worked on the game for over six months.
 It was released in December 2013 for iPad, and was later released for other iOS devices and Android.

 The game received positive reviews, and critics praised the game's degree of unrestricted play.
 The game reached the top of the Apple App Store charts several months after its release.
 It received a 2014 Apple Design Award, and has sold over one million copies.

 Gameplay

 Blek is a puzzle game in which the player draws a "snake-like" black line on the screen that is recorded and played back like a pattern, recurring repeatedly across the screen.
-The object is to draw a line that it will remove colored dot targets when it repeats across the screen without hitting a black dot.
+The object is to draw a line such that it will remove colored dot targets when it repeats across the screen without hitting a black dot.
 Lines that travel off the top or bottom of the screen reset the level, while lines that travel off the left or right of the screen reflect back towards the dots.
 Aside from repeating the player's drawn pattern, the stroke mimics the player's pace in drawing the stroke.

 The game begins with no prompt or tutorial other than to use a finger on the screen and experiment.
 The first puzzles are "on open, white canvasses" where the player can solve the simple puzzles "by accident".
 The 80 levels progress in difficulty and require more complex solutions.
 Added elements include a "chain reaction" dot that launches other dots when struck.
 Its sound consists of a "whoosh" that accompanies the traveling stroke, a "chime" when colored dots are hit, and a human "disappointed grumble" when black dots are hit, resetting the level.

 The game is depicted in flat, plain colors, with no pause feature and no option menu other than Game Center achievements.
 Players navigate between puzzles using three small onscreen icons.
 There are no in-app purchases or in-game advertisements.